roadster767/bookmarkInvalidChecker/README.md

    $ source VENV/bin/activate
    ```

-2. Put your input file in the directory
+2. Download your Google Chrome bookmarks.html, and put it in the directory

 3. Execute apps